You can click on each image to enlarge them.

 PARK INFORMATION

-The Visitor Information Center is open from Wednesday to Sunday between 10 AM and 2 PM, where you can also find the Friends of Forsythe Gift Shop and purchase passes.
+The Visitor Information Center is open between 10 AM and 2 PM Wednesday through Sunday.
+You can also find the Friends of Forsythe Gift Shop and purchase passes there.
 Admission to Wildlife Drive costs $4 per car.

 OTHER PHOTOGRAPHY NEARBY

-We always pair this up with the Smithville Village right down the street.
-You can also stop here to eat and do some shopping.
+We always pair this with the Smithville Village right down the street.
+You can also stop here to eat and shop.

 HOW BUSY DOES IT GET?